namyk3883-lab/JULIETPBLMODULE2/README.md

 ### 🏰 Group 3 · 서사 역사 희극 (Epic Historical Comedies) (3 편)
 * **Common Categories:** Ensemble Character Stories · Romance-Light Stories · Epic Ensemble Sagas · Feel-Good Endings · Slow-Burn Journeys · Calm Atmospheric Stories
-* **Target Audience:** Someone who is a history nerd and loves heroes.
-It has a heroic tone to it, and it can cater toward people who love it when there are a lot of characters interacting within the story.

 | # | Work | Attributes |
 |---|---|---|